Frequently Asked Questions

 OECD’s Survey of Adult skills from 2013 determined that 36 million US adults have low skills, categorized by scoring below a level 2 on a 5 level scale.
 It is estimated that more than 10 million of these adults already have high school diplomas.

 Current approaches to workforce readiness focus on basic skills development and professional certificate programs.
 These programs are seeing only limited success, however, as they do not help adults develop soft skills and are not affordable and flexible enough to reach many segments of the market.

-TEL Library is developing a unique, Career Foundations curriculum designed specifically to ready low-skill adults for middle-skills jobs.
+TEL is developing a unique, Career Foundations curriculum designed specifically to ready low-skill adults for middle-skills jobs.
 Our program is designed to: